formsbyair/Documentation/docs/_docs/forms/private-download-links.md

 Private download links can be used to authenticate access to private online resources.
 We currently support Amazon S3 only but more storage services will be added in future.

-The sample URL below points to a PDF in a private Amazon S3 bucket.
-The file is an annual statement for a particular client that only they should be able to access.
+The sample URL below points to a PDF file in a private Amazon S3 bucket that should only be accessible to a particular user.

 Because the bucket is private, the URL on it's own cannot be used to download the file.